Restore the form and function of a tooth, with a dental crown

 Ceramic crowns are made from porcelain and are commonly used for the aesthetic quality.
-Porcelain crowns can be matched to the exact colour of your teeth, which makes them a great option for restorations.
+Porcelain crowns can be matched to the exact colour of your natural teeth, which makes them a great option for restorations.
 Porcelain material is the least durable of the options, however it is strong enough to withstand eating.

-Zirconia is a type of metal that is related to titanium that is tooth coloured and extremely durable and strong, which makes it a very popular option.
+Zirconia is a type of metal that is related to titanium that is natural tooth coloured and extremely durable and strong, which makes it a very popular option.
 However, zirconia is not as aesthetically pleasing as porcelain crowns.

 Porcelain fused to metal crowns